covidwatchorg/impact-sim/README.md

 The original model has been modified to support two sub-populations with different contact tracing accuracy.

+It is assumed that there is some degree of transmission between these subpopulations, and the connectivity is parameterized by a ‘mixing’ coefficient.
+For mixing = 0 the subpopulations are completely separate, and for mixing = 1 the populations are completely homogeneous.
+Linkage rates for intermediate mixing values vary linearly.
+It is assumed that if both individuals are app users the transmission has a 90% chance of detection, while if at least one individual does not have the app there is a 50% chance of detection.
+The 50% is meant to approximate a scenario where public health offices are too overwhelmed to do contact tracing, but individuals can contact family members and friends.

 # Feasibility of controlling 2019-nCoV outbreaks by isolation of cases and contacts